Pelagicore/softwarecontainer/common/README.md

-Common code used by several sub-components within pelagicontain.
+Common code used by several sub-components within softwarecontainer.